-Join 1014 and the American Council on Germany for a virtual discussion on May 27 with Prof. Dr. Michael Hüther, Director and Member of the Presidium at the Cologne Institute for Economic Research, to explore how sovereign debt can serve as a valuable tool for financing government expenditures and investments, while also examining the risks associated with potential mismanagement and the dangers of allowing debt to reach unsustainable levels.
+Join 1014 and the American Council on Germany for a virtual discussion on May 27 with Prof. Dr. Michael Hüther, Director and Member of the Presidium at the Cologne Institute for Economic Research, and Heather Conley, senior advisor to Evenflow Macro, to explore how sovereign debt can serve as a valuable tool for financing government expenditures and investments, while also examining the risks associated with potential mismanagement and the dangers of allowing debt to reach unsustainable levels.

 Biographies